elizabethpursell/NetSuite-Default-Values/README.md

 ### set_po_item_status_scheduled.js
 - **Programming Languages:** JavaScript, SuiteScript 2.0
 - **SuiteScript Type:** Scheduled Script, execute
-- **Description:** sets a purchase order's line item's status in a custom field; was not practical to use since I found SQL expressions to use, but would be a useful foundation for future projects
+- **Description:** sets a purchase order's line item's status in a custom field; was not practical to use since I found SQL expressions instead, but would be a useful foundation for future projects
 - **Catering the Code to Your NetSuite:**
     - Changing the Saved Search IDs: whenever there is a search load instance (search.load), change the parameter "id" to the correct search ID
     - Referencing Different Fields: whenever there is a set/get value instance (itemRecord.getValue or itemRecord.setValue), change the parameter "fieldId" to the correct internal ID